KarlEilebrecht/audlang-spec/doc/AudienceDefinitionLanguageSpecification.md

 ### Dealing with comments

 Because comments are not part of the expression nor influence the execution, implementors are free to either discard all comments during a parse run or treat them as first-class citizens.
-The latter is recommended if you intend to provide auto-formatting of expressions while preserving any comments.
+The latter is recommended if you intend to preserve comments when auto-formatting expressions.

 [:arrow_right: §1.5 Comments](#15-comments)